omgaikwad08/omgaikwad08.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+**Welcome to my Portfolio!**
-Hello!
-Thank you for taking the time to view my portfolio.
+Thank you for stopping by and exploring my journey in robotics.

 I am currently working full-time as a Robotics Systems Engineer at <a href = "https://celltrio.com/"> Celltrio </a> in Fremont, CA. My job focuses on enhancing the reliability of Robotic Systems by developing State Machine based automated testing scripts and debug HW/SW problems to enahnce overally functionality.